 They turned to Attainium Corp – who had developed and conducted a simulation exercise sponsored by ASAE that Byerly attended - to create a customized disaster simulation and put the SHRM team through its paces.
 “We provided Attainium with some key organizational info so they could make the simulation relevant to our needs and as real as possible,” Venero said.
-“In the interest of time and efficiency, we decided on a tabletop exercise we could do in one of our major meeting rooms that is fully AV-equipped.
+“In the interest of time and efficiency, we decided on a tabletop exercise we could do in one of our major meeting rooms that are fully AV-equipped.
 Attainium ran the simulation – dubbed 'The Disaster Experience' - via a laptop plugged into our systems.”

 “We involved about 60 folks in the exercise,” Byerly said, “including business continuity team, our entire senior management team and alternates from each department plus Administrative Services and IT staff.”

 “We had tested all the technology,” Venero said, “but there were at least seven people new to senior management since we worked on the plan a year ago, and we had not actually done any formal training of our people.”